-Student Holle Christensen's short paper Building bridges: a case study in structuring human-ML training interactions was accepted to the AAAI Symposium on the Design of the User Experience for Artificial Intelligence (the UX of AI) in Palo Alto, CA!
+Student Holle Christensen's presented her short paper Building bridges: a case study in structuring human-ML training interactions at the AAAI Symposium on the Design of the User Experience for Artificial Intelligence (the UX of AI) in Palo Alto, CA.

 Building bridges: a case study in structuring human-ML training interactions.

 Johanne Christensen, Benjamin Watson, Andy Rindos and Sharon Joines.